Juan-Jones/earnonlinemoney/content/blog/best-blog-platforms.md

 ### 2. Wix

-Wix is ideal for beginners due to its intuitive drag-and-drop editor.
+Wix.com is ideal for beginners due to its intuitive drag-and-drop editor.
 It allows non-technical users to design professional-looking sites without coding knowledge.
 This platform offers a variety of templates and media integration, making it perfect for those who want a visually appealing site.
 Though it offers built-in SEO tools, it may not be the best for individuals looking to heavily customize or scale their content-heavy sites, as it lacks the flexibility found in open-source systems.

 ### 3. Squarespace